Payum/Payum/docs/capture-script.md

-# Capture action.
+# Capture script.

-Let's move on and see how that `capture.php` file could look like?
+Let's move on and see how that `capture.php` script could look like?
 By the way we are going to reuse it for all our payments.

 ```php
 <?php